aliclarke206/Shopping_List/README.md

 * The background image for the site can be found at this [website](https://unsplash.com/s/photos/online-shopping).
 ### Known Bugs
 Adding an item without being logged in.
-When you delete all, you delete all users items.